Tuberculous meningitis: Nucleic acid amplification tests (NAAT)

 This is a group of tests that use polymerase chain reaction (PCR) to detect mycobacterial nucleic acid.
 These test vary in which nucleic acid sequence they detect and vary in their accuracy.
 The two most common commercially available tests are the amplified mycobacterium tuberculosis direct test (MTD, Gen-Probe) and Amplicor.
 In 2007, review concluded that for diagnosing tuberculous meningitis "Individually, the AMTD test appears to perform the best (sensitivity 74% and specificity 98%)", they found the pooled prevalence of TB meningitis to be 29%.
+The fully automated PCR test using the Cepheid GeneXpert system of the Xpert Ultra MTB/RIF has improved sensitivity of up to 77% in persons with HIV and TB meningitis.

 Treatment

 The treatment of TB meningitis is isoniazid, rifampicin, pyrazinamide and ethambutol for two months, followed by isoniazid and rifampicin alone for a further ten months.
 Steroids help reduce the risk of death in those without HIV.
 Steroids can be used in the first six weeks of treatment, A few people may require immunomodulatory agents such as thalidomide.
 Hydrocephalus occurs as a complication in about a third of people with TB meningitis.
-The addition of aspirin may reduce or delay mortality, possibly by reducing complications such as infarcts.
+The addition of aspirin may reduce or delay mortality, possibly by reducing complications such as cerebral infarctions.